mathisonian/awesome-visualization-research/README.md

 - [Stacked Graphs – Geometry & Aesthetics](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) - In this paper Lee Byron & Martin Wattenberg introduce the streamgraph, a new type of stacked chart which was popularized by The New York Times.
 - [Sunburst Chart](http://www.cc.gatech.edu/~john.stasko/papers/infovis00.pdf) - the sunburst chart is a radial alternative to a treemap
 - [The Connected Scatterplot for Presenting Paired Time Series](https://research.tableau.com/sites/default/files/Haroz-TVCG-2016.pdf) - Kosara user study of the connected scatter plot.
-- [Timelines Revisited: A Design Space and Considerations for Expressive Storytelling](https://pdfs.semanticscholar.org/0812/fd5208001851e75d6c2f0881e2f5d037f285.pdf) - A metareview of over 200 timeline designs.
+- [Timelines Revisited: A Design Space and Considerations for Expressive Storytelling](https://pdfs.semanticscholar.org/0812/fd5208001851e75d6c2f0881e2f5d037f285.pdf) - A metastudy of over 200 timeline designs.

 # Contributing